Next page Index Previous page Home Next page Previous page Index Rational Veterinary Medicine

 A magnificent excercise in homeopathic straw-clutching if ever there was one.
 According to the authors of this under powered trial “There were fewer treatment failures in the group receiving homeopathy after 5 days, 2 weeks and 6 weeks, with differences of 11.4, 18.4 and 19.9%, respectively, but these differences were not statistically significant.
 Diary scores showed a significant decrease in symptoms at 24 and 64 h after treatment in favor of homeopathy”.
 Well, “treatment failure” is a strange way to describe improvement or lack of it following a placebo but the real message here is that this trial was a complete wash-out for homeopathy - there was no difference between homeopathic treatment and treatment with a sugar pill.

-And it’s not surprising when you’re comparing one placebo with another that some days one will appear to do better than another, that’s what is known as statistical noise and is simply due to random variation, although, typicaly it doesn’t stop the homeopaths mentioning it as if it was some great positive finding at “24h and 64h” - what about the rest of the hours, eh?
-Conveniently the number of converse instants when placebo “outperformed” homeopathy isn’t mentioned in the abstract - strange that.
+And it’s not surprising when you’re comparing one placebo with another that some days one will appear to do better than another, that’s what is known as statistical noise and is simply due to random variation, although, typicaly it doesn’t stop the homeopaths mentioning it as if it was some great positive finding at “24h and 64h” .
+Significantly, there is no mention of the rest of the hours - the number of converse instants when placebo “outperformed” homeopathy is omitted completely from the abstract.

 Yet again though this nonsense is consistently trotted out as evidence in favour of homeopathy!